Peter C. Ojiambo

 Biography

-Peter Ojiambo is an Associate Professor in the Department of African & African-American Studies and the former Faculty Associate Director of the Kansas African Studies Center.
+Peter Ojiambo is an Associate Professor in the Department of African & African-American Studies and the Faculty Associate Director of the Kansas African Studies Center.
 His scholarship focuses on African education, African educational biographies, non-Western educational thought, and educational leadership studies.
 His deep research experience in East Africa has led to publications about the Starehe Boys Center and School of Kenya.
 Dr. Ojiambo teaches Kiswahili and has developed a Kiswahili teaching website.
 He is a Co-Director of the first-ever Humanities Lab at KU, known as colLAB.

 Research